andrew/ultimate-awesome/README.md

 - [awesome-less](https://github.com/LucasBassetti/awesome-less) - :sunglasses: A curated list of awesome {Less}.
 - [awesome-bun](https://github.com/one-aalam/awesome-bun) - Bun is a fast all-in-one JavaScript runtime.
 This is a central reference to many awesome things about bun out there. .
 - [awesome-diem](https://github.com/openblockchains/awesome-diem) - A collection about all things Diem (formerly Libra), Move & Facebook Zuckerbucks - Let's reinvent money with fast and cheap world-wide transfers; let's bank the 1.7 billion unbanked, .
+- [Awesome-LLM4Tool](https://github.com/OpenGVLab/Awesome-LLM4Tool) - A curated list of the papers, repositories, tutorials, and anythings related to the large language models for tools.
 - [run-a-data-team](https://github.com/sbalnojan/run-a-data-team) - A guide for leading a data (engineering) team.
 - [awesome-eta](https://github.com/sfischer13/awesome-eta) - :star: Useful resources for the Eta programming language.
 - [awesome-platform-engineering](https://github.com/ShakedBraimok/awesome-platform-engineering) - A curated list of awesome Platform Engineering tools, practices and resources.